Chapter 10: ERP Procurement System or Buying Module

 Material Request (Purchase)

 Any material (i.E. Item) that is being requested for purchase.
-Once a purchase manager approves it, a request for quotation (see below) can be made.
+Once a purchase manager approves it, a request for a quotation (see below) can be made.

 Suppliers are companies or individuals who provide your business with products or services.
 In an ERP system, you can create multiple suppliers and sort them into various categories.
 This helps you to create a centralized buying system with your suppliers.